semyon-v-dot/t-r-en/README.md

   - There is very specific reason for this but I won't tell it (:
 * Visual art will be in two forms: portraits or pics between walls of text
   - I cannot draw or buy drawings right now so it'll be only calligraphy art for portraits
-* Data model for all walls of text for on campaign
+* Data model for all walls of text for a campaign
   - Bunch of txt files looks funny but it shouldn't be that way

 Abstract plans: